liangsongtaohit/reedsolomon/README.md

 Performance depends mainly on:
 1. number of parity shards
 2. number of cores of CPU
-3. CPU instruction extension(support AVX2 or SSSE3)
+3. CPU instruction extension(only support AVX2)
 4. unit size of concurrence

 Example of performance scaling on Core i7-6700HQ 2.6GHz 4 physical cores, 8 logical cores.
 The example uses 10 data shards with 4 parity shards.